 What funding is available?

 There are a limited number of scholarships available for non-Spanish students.
-You can find out about these at http://www.universidad.es/scholarships .
+These tend to be advertised online.

 To fund your studies, you could take up part-time work, for which you are not required to seek permission.
 You could work with English-speaking tourists in your region, or teach English to Spanish locals.
 Of course, if you also have good knowledge of Spanish, the jobs open to you will be more numerous.